-Revised Fata-KP merger bill before parliament soon
+Revised Fata-KP merger bill before Parliament soon

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet has approved placement of draft constitutional amendment before parliament for the merger of Fata with the KP province.
-The cabinet has also given its nod to an earlier decision for retaining the Gilgit-Baltistan (GB) Council as advisory body to run functions of the federal government.
+ISLAMABAD: The Federal Cabinet has approved placement of draft constitutional amendment before Parliament for the merger of Fata with KP province.
+The Cabinet has also given its nod to an earlier decision for retaining Gilgit-Baltistan (GB) Council as advisory body to run functions of the federal government.

 The people of GB will also get all rights as enjoyed by all Pakistanis after devolution of greater administrative and financial powers to the government of GB.
-The cabinet had its meeting at the Prime Minister's Office (PMO) on Tuesday under Prime Minister Shahid Khaqan Abbasi.
+The Cabinet had its meeting at the Prime Minister Office (PMO) on Tuesday under Prime Minister Shahid Khaqan Abbasi.

-It approved the signing of MoU between Educational Scientific Productive Complex “International of Kyrgyzstan” and Allama Iqbal Open University, in the field of distance education.
-The cabinet approved the appointment of Ashtar Abbas as district and sessions judge, Banking Court-IV, Lahore.
+It approved signing of MoU between Educational Scientific Productive Complex “International of Kyrgyzstan” and Allama Iqbal Open University, in the field of distance education.
+The Cabinet approved appointment of Ashtar Abbas as district and sessions judge, Banking Court-IV, Lahore.

 The Cabinet approved OGRA Gas (Third Party Access) Rules, 2018.
 It approved National Technical and Vocational Education and Training (TVET) Policy and Digital Pakistan Policy.
 It was steered by Minister for Information Technology Anusha Rehman Ahmad Khan.
 The Cabinet approved signing of agreement for provision of Grant Facility for USD 14 million to Somalia.